 At the very same time, in the couple of years leading up to the publication of Zeldin's book, the idea of the CHOICE System (CHOICES) was forming in my own mind.
 CHOICES offers a means for people to find, screen and contact other corresponding people who they may yet not know of.
 Correspondence means when both correspondents, at the same time, give suitable answers to each other's questions.
 And this is a means, I believe, of enabling that kind of meeting—of soul-mates in both senses—in many more people.

-This promises to be much more effective than existing recruitment or introduction services, while being more secure by very nature.
-Social networking services lets people see public aspects of others who are connected.
-The CHOICE System instead let people find correspondents, whether or not they are connected, based on what matters to them, whether or not that is public.
+CHOICES promises to be much more effective than existing recruitment or introduction services, while being more secure by very nature.
+While current social networking services let people see public aspects of others who are connected, CHOICES instead lets people find correspondents, whether or not they are connected, based on what matters to them, and whether or not their concerns are out in public.

 The number of questions that could be relevant to people making up their mind whether they want to meet is vast.
-CHOICES gives a way of creating and managing these question collectively and transparently (quite the opposite of recent AI), so that people can ask and answer just those questions most relevant to their being.
+CHOICES gives a way of creating and managing these question collectively and transparently, in a way completely different from recent developments in AI, so that people can ask and answer just those questions that either person finds most significant.

-The most exciting potential lies beyond recruitment and dating.
-The CHOICE System provides a straightforward way of finding people with a common interest in anything at all, including such significant areas as sharing engaging visions and starting new ventures.
-It fills a gap in supporting the time before an enterprise has been set up.
+The most exciting potential lies, as Zeldin hints, beyond recruitment and dating.
+CHOICES provides a straightforward way of finding people with a common interest in anything at all, including such significant areas as sharing engaging visions, starting new ventures, or sharing living arrangements.
+It fills a gap in supporting an embryonic enterprise, before it has been properly set up.
 And it caters very well for individuals acting free lance and offering services to others for money — an area which is currently either fragmented, or when it is centralised on platforms like Uber or TaskRabbit, the central business extracts profit while having to do nothing beyond setting up the original platform.

-People often don't manage to ask for what they really want, or even what it is they really want?
+Do people even know, at first, how to ask for what they really want, or even what it is they really want?
 Particularly when searching for other people, there may be a lot of uncertainty about exactly what kind of person you are looking for.
-To help with this, CHOICES gives simple, immediate and effective feedback about which of the existing questions it is most helpful to ask and to answer, to find people who correspond well.
+To help with this, CHOICES gives simple, immediate and effective feedback about which of the existing questions it is most helpful to ask, and which to answer, to find people who correspond well.

 The symmetry of the system embodies equality and fairness.
 Both sides can start out asking for what they really want.
-They may find someone corresponding immediately, or if not, they may wait for someone who has what they want, and wants what they have.
-Alternatively, they can make their wants more realistic, until they find someone who is already there.
-The same choices exist on both sides.
+They may find someone corresponding immediately, or if not, they may choose to wait for someone who has what they want, and wants what they have.
+Alternatively, they can choose to make their wants more realistic, until they find someone who is already there.
+The same kinds of choice exist on both sides.

 A very large number of people will have access to CHOICES through their smartphones as well as computers.
-They will be able to find others to come together, helping each other to renew their hopes and lives, with very little risk of being found by the "wrong" people.
+They will be able to find others to help each other to renew their hopes and lives, with very little risk of being found by the "wrong" people.
 As Zeldin figured, this is a great way to enable change, in a society that dearly needs positive change.

 The original name "CHOICES" was devised as an acronym standing for "Common Human Online Information Correspondence Enquiry System".
 Perhaps this is as accurate and relevant now as it was right at the beginning.